Bell & Senior Logo

 When should I update my Will?

 You should review your Will every 3–5 years or whenever a significant life event occurs.
-Critical triggers include marriage (which automatically revokes your Will), divorce (which cancels gifts to your ex-spouse), separation (which has NO effect, leaving your ex-spouse as beneficiary), or the birth of children.
+Critical triggers include marriage (which automatically revokes your...

 Property Law

-Find expert answers to common property law and conveyancing questions on the Gold Coast.
+Find experienced answers to common property law and conveyancing questions on the Gold Coast.
 Our Southport team explains the buying and selling process, contract conditions, transfer duty, and essential steps for a successful Queensland property settlement.

 What happens on property settlement day in Queensland?

 On settlement day, your lawyer meets (electronically) with the other party's lawyer and the banks to exchange funds for the property title.
-You do not need to attend.
-Once the transaction is verified and complete, the real estate agent is authorised to release the keys to you.
+You do not need t...

 Should I get legal advice on a Form 6 before appointing an agent?